imogendrews/bais_orientation_project/TheDefault.md

 ## How to run

 To get this project running, you just need to first run npm install in order to get the correct node_modules and package-lock.json.
 Then, either click 'dev' in the NPM Scripts or run 'npm run dev' in the terminal.

+## Structure
+All the main files for this project are under the file 'src'.
+App is the main file and all the other files are called on from there.
+Within the folder 'pages' are all the files that are called on in App which are Prompts, Documentation, WordFlow and Modal.
+Prompts is the main view you see when opening up the project with the two select bars and the nodes.
+Documentation is then where you can find all the documentation require for the project, Work flow is a time line of my workflow and lastly, Modal is the modal that pops up when the user first opens the webiste and when they click on 'About'.
+I then saved half my images in Cloudinary and the other half in my public folder, along with my json files which I saved in the public folder in the file 'data'.